If you have any queries about this policy please contact:

 - Information that you have given us.

 Special category or sensitive information

-Some health information that you may tell us falls under what is deemed as sensitive information, such as your genetic data or health information.
-As with all the personal information you provide us, you can be assured that any sensitive information you choose to supply will be kept confidential and only shared with your consent.
+Some health information that you may tell us falls under what is deemed as sensitive information, such as your genetic data or cardiac reports.
+As with all the personal information you provide us, you can be assured that any sensitive information will be kept confidential and only shared with your consent.